aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 An alternative to using a load balancer coupled to a service is to use an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 The AWS Load Balancer controller can create ALBs for ingress resources, but you may consider running a dedicated controller in your cluster.
 An in-cluster ingress controller allows you to expose multiple Kubernetes services from a single load balancer by running a reverse proxy inside your cluster.
 Controllers have different features such as support for the [Gateway API](https://gateway-api.sigs.k8s.io/) which may have benefits depending on how many and how large your workloads are.

+## Use Route 53, Global Accelerator, or CloudFront

+To make a service using multiple load balancers available as a single endpoint you need to use [Amazon CloudFront](https://aws.amazon.com/cloudfront/), [AWS Global Accelerator](https://aws.amazon.com/global-accelerator/), or [Amazon Route 53](https://aws.amazon.com/route53/) to expose all of the load balancers as a single, customer facing endpoint.
+Each options has different benefits and can be used separately or together depending on your needs.

+Route 53 can expose multiple load balancers under a common name and can send traffic to each of them based on the weight assigned.
+You can read more about [DNS weights in the documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-weighted.html#rrsets-values-weighted-weight) and you can read how to implement them with the [Kubernetes external DNS controller](https://github.com/kubernetes-sigs/external-dns) in the [AWS Load Balancer Controller documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/integrations/external_dns/#usage).

+Global Accelerator can route workloads to the nearest region based on request IP address.
+This may be useful for workloads that are deployed to multiple regions, but it does not improve routing to a single cluster in a single region.
+Using Route 53 in combination with the Global Accelerator has additional benefits such as health checking and automatic failover if an AZ is not available.
+You can see an example of using Global Accelerator with Route 53 in [this blog post](https://aws.amazon.com/blogs/containers/operating-a-multi-regional-stateless-application-using-amazon-eks/).

+CloudFront can be use with Route 53 and Global Accelerator or by itself to route traffic to multiple destinations.
+CloudFront caches assets being served from the origin sources which may reduce bandwidth requirements depending on what you are serving.

 ## Use EndpointSlices instead of Endpoints

 When discovering pods that match a service label you should use [EndpointSlices](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/) instead of Endpoints.
 Endpoints were a simple way to expose services at small scales but large services that automatically scale or have updates causes a lot of traffic on the Kubernetes control plane.
 EndpointSlices have automatic grouping which enable things like topology aware hints.